erf-model/ERF/Docs/sphinx_doc/NavierStokes_Discretization.rst

 #########################################
 Last update: 2021-10-25

-NOTE: For the sake of simplicity, the discretized equantions mention time level :math:`n` and :math:`n+1`.
+NOTE: For the sake of simplicity, the discretized equations mention time level :math:`n` and :math:`n+1`.
 They should be treated as initial and final states of each RK3 stage.

 Staggered Grids
 ===============